stepppen/world-map/README.md

 # World Map Image Pinboard
 A digital pinboard to document travel across the globe designed for exploration of new places.
-The map is made for couples to post their photo of a place and to explore past and future destinations.
+The map is for posting photos of a place and to explore past and future destinations.

 ## To-Do List
 [] Fix Google Maps API.